wklken/cache/README.md

 # cache

-go cache with fetch hook
+go cache with multiple backends support, auto to fetch the data if missing.

 - retrieveFunc will be called if the key not in cache
 - TTL required